-The Randy Vera song: “Here Made of Gone,” 2012 finalist for the John Lennon Songwriting Award (Jazz category) is a song about “The Gardner Heist” in Boston, MA.
+The Randy Vera song: “Here Made of Gone,” was a finalist for the John Lennon Songwriting Award (Jazz category) is a song about “The Gardner Heist” in Boston, MA.
 The robbery remains the largest property theft in recorded history.

 What’s significant about this song is how it positions the Art thief in dialogue with “Aesthetics” itself.
 It questions the very laws of perception and beauty.
 The musical framework is full of meanings.
 Examples here are too many to mention.
 Some are the “creeping” and “tip towing” Bass lines which represent the thief and his accomplice.
 The flute and oboe nervously whisper a woodwind conversation.
 This represents the two tied and gagged night watchmen.
 Many of these subtleties were composed by Producer Anthony J. Resta (Twilight Films Soundtrack, Elton John, Collective Soul).
 Resta, 14 times Platinum and Gold, was living in Boston during the time of the storied heist.